Certified Clinical Yoga Therapist

 Yoga therapy sees and honors all of you while you work toward greater comfort.

 Yoga therapy is different from yoga is a few key ways:

 1. Assessment to determine what practices are appropriate and the most beneficial to you.
 This may change from session to session, yoga therapy allows for you to be you and still work toward your goals.

 2. Practices are tailored to you and your specific needs and wishes.

-3. There is a sense of collaboration between you and your yoga therapist-often this collaborative conversation will include the rest of your medical team as well (with your consent, of course).
+3. There is a collaboration between you and your yoga therapist- this collaborative conversation may include the rest of your conventional treatment team as well (with your consent, of course).

 Stephens I. (2017).
 Medical Yoga Therapy.
 Children (Basel, Switzerland), 4(2), 12. https://doi.org/10.3390/children4020012

 Rebecca (or Becky) is currently a yoga therapist at the nation's largest non-profit psychiatric hospital.
 She works with adolescents dealing with trauma, mood, and/or behavioral disorders.
 She also works with adults with PTSD, C-PTSD, DID, and other complex trauma disorders.
 When used in conjunction with medical treatments, yoga therapy can help to "connect the dots," helping you find space--and feel better.

 Rebecca works with those who are beginners, those beginning again, and yogis who already have a regular practice.
 She translates the traditional aspects of yoga into tangible, clinical practices for each person she works with, making yoga and it's healing potential widely accessible.